 An ontologically difficult issue involves the meaning of an object.
 In a distributed architecture such as DARA, information about a specific object is often distributed throughout the system, some of this information may be redundant and it may often even be inconsistent due to issues of precision and approximation.
-For example, given a car object, we have seen that it is part of a linkage structure which may contain other objects such as on-road, world and vision objects.
+For example, given a car object, we have seen that it is part of a linkage structure which may contain other objects such as onroad, world and vision objects.
 In addition, many of the features associated with these objects are computed in different manners in different parts of the architecture with different latencies.

-One candidate definition for an object could be the aggregate of all features parameterized with the object identifier.
-But an object only represents some aspects of an entity in the world.
-To represent that several different objects actually represent the same entity in the world, links are created between those objects.
-It is these linkage structures that represent all the aspects of an entity which are known to the UAV agent.
-It can be the case that two linkage structures in fact represent the same entity in the world but the UAV agent is unable to determine this.
-Two objects may even be of the same type but have different linkage structures associated with them.
-For example, given two car objects, one may not have an on-road object, but an off-road object, as part of its linkage structure.
+One candidate definition for an object could be the aggregate of all feature/value pairs which take the object as a parameter for each feature.
+It could even be the case that two linkage structures in fact represent the same object in the world but the system is unable to determine this.
+Two objects may even be of the same type and have linkage structures associated with them, yet the components of the linkage structures may be different.
+For example, given two car objects, one may not have an onroad object as part of its linkage structure.
 It is important to point out that objects as intended here have some similarities with OOP objects, but many differences.
-For more details see [13].

-6 The DyKnow Framework
+5. The DyKnow Framework

-In section 5, we considered a number of ontological distinctions that have to be represented within DARA as data structures.
+In section 4, we considered a number of ontological distinctions that have to be represented within DARA as data structures.
 In addition, since declarative specifications of both features and policies that determine views of fluent streams are 1st-class citizens in DyKnow, a language for referring to features, locations, computational units and policies has to be provided.

-6.1 The Specification Level
+5.1.
+The Specification Level

 Let's begin at the declarative level.
-We use an extended version of a logic of action and change called TAL [5] to provide the syntax for features and fluents.
+We use an extended version of a logic of action and change called

+TAL [2] to provide the syntax for features and fluents.
 Any structured primitive feature f is denoted as $f(loc, policy, arg_1, \ldots, arg_k)$.
 The parameter loc denotes a system location from a pre-defined set of locations associated with DARA.
 The location could be a database, an event channel, a sensor, etc. The parameter policy denotes a set of constraints one wishes to place on the feature f's system representation of its associated fluent.
 The system representation of the fluent will generate a stream of fluent data of the proper type.
 Often, one may want to control the character of the fluent stream in terms of sampling rate, interpolation strategy, etc. The parameters arg_1, \ldots, arg_k denote the arguments to the feature.
 For simplicity, we assume these are object symbols.
+These will be described in section 6.1.
 Here are a few examples:

-- estimatedVelocity(DOR, policy1, carObj1), - sfs1 = cameraPos1(camSensor1, policy2, camObj1), - sfs2 = cameraPos2(camSensor2, policy3, camObj1) - sfs3 = cameraPos2(DOR, policy4, camObj1)
+estimatedVelocity(DOR, policy1, carObj1),

+greenValue(DOR, policy3, visionObj10),

+sfs1 = cameraPos(DOR, policy4, cameraObj1),

-Note that in the latter two cases, we are essentially referring to the same property of the onboard camera.
-In the first case the position is stored in the actual sensor interface while in the second a representation of the sensor information exists in the DOR.
-It is the same feature, but each representation may have different properties.
+sfs2 = cameraPos(camSensor1, policy5, cameraObj1)Note that in the latter two cases, we are essentially talking about the same property of the onboard camera, in the first via a representation of camera information in the DOR, while in the second via the actual sensor interface.